In this article I share some simple, low cost ideas which anyone can apply to any niche, use to start a web business or add to your existing business.

 Will this product be successful?

-I don't know, that it's impossible to tell but I do know this:
+I don’t know that but I do know that:

 - I could complete this project in under a week.

 - I would never have to carry any stock.